ZhenyingZhu/StudyNotes/AIAndData.md

 - use Opus 4.6 can be better
 - GPT 5.5 is also good
 - How to prevent AI running in loops
+- Why Opus 4.8 keep questioning what I told it?!

 ### Model difference